mahnoorayub/Mahnoor-Portfolio/critique-by-design.md

 ## Step 2: critique the data visualization

-The visualization is showing relevant information in terms of the air emissions for EEA-33 by each sector however there is too much colour and poor perceptibility, engagement and intuitiveness.
+The visualization was showing relevant information in terms of the air emissions for EEA-33 by each sector however there was too much colour and poor perceptibility, engagement and intuitiveness.
 The aesthetics could have been greatly improved to give the readers a better understanding.

-### What worked in this visualization?
+What worked?

 The visualization does a good job of showing all different air emission pollutants and uses a stacked bar chart to show the percentage contributed by each source.
-The good thing is you can get a quick idea of which sectors are producing the highest levels of emissions.
+The good thing was you can get a quick idea of which sectors are producing the highest levels of emissions.

 The heading, legend and notes provide relevant information needed to interpret the chart.